 Whether you’re looking for a true city getaway, a beach vacation, a dive into nature, or anything in between, these cheap cities to visit in the U.S. will give you a variety of options to fit every travel style.

-35 Cheap Cities To Visit In The U.S. With Kids
+35 Fun & Cheap Cities To Visit In The U.S. With Kids

-I choose the cities on this list based on first hand experience, free or cheap things to do in each city, cheap day trips available, and the ability to find accommodation for less than $100/night.
-When I travel with my daughters, finding places to spend the night that are more than $100/night is a no-go and if the town only has expensive things to do, we’re out!
-I hope our experiences and this list will help you find cheap cities to visit in the U.S. with kids!
+The cities on this list are chosen based on first hand experience, free or cheap things to do in each city, cheap day trips available, and the ability to find accommodation for less than $100/night.
+Hopefully, our experiences and information on this list will help you find fun and affordable cities to visit in the U.S. with kids!

 St. Augustine, Florida